rewoma19/script-summer/amusement_park/amusement-park.md

 That means when a visitor leaves the park, only their ticket should be invalidated but the rest of the visitor object should stay the same.

 Implement the function **revokeTicket** that accepts a visitor object, sets the ticket identifier to **null** and returns the object afterwards.

+## Task 3

+### Determine the ticket status

+To prevent forgery, the ticket identifiers are unique.
+Once a ticket is printed, its identifier is added as a key in an object in the system so it can be tracked.

+Before the ticket is sold to a visitor, it is stored with the value **null** in the ticket tracking object.
+When it is sold to a visitor, the visitor's name is assigned as a value.
+When employees have doubts about the validity of a ticket, they need to check the status of the ticket in the system.

+Implement a function **ticketStatus** that accepts a tracking object and a ticket identifier as arguments.
+It should return one of the following results.

+- **'unknown ticket id'** if the identifier was not found in the tracking object

+- **'not sold'** in case the ticket was printed but not sold

+- **'sold to {name}'** where **{name}** is the name of the visitor if the ticket was sold